CodecoolGlobal/tech-interview-workbook-Kistegez/docs/module_progbasics.md

 #### What does the + operator mean when used with strings in Python?
     It is used to add characters or other strings at the end of strings or to join mutliple string together
 #### Explain f strings in Python?
-    f strings are strings that contain the value of a variable in themself and thus making them dynamic f'string {variable} string'
+    f strings are strings that contain the value of a variable in themself and this making them dynamic f'string {variable} string'

 #### Name 4 iterable types in Python!
     String, list, tuple, dictionary

 #### What is the difference between list/set/dictionary comprehension and a generator expression in Python?
     List/set/dictionary comprehensions create the entire collection at once, while generators can evaluate elements on demand.
     List/set/dictionary can be reffered to by themselves.
 Generator expressions can only be reffered to in loops.
 Generator functions contain one or more yield statements instead of a return statement.